-In other words, the individuals with new words can increase by making others respond with inappropriate reactions through misinterpreted words, which can be called functional deception, though cannot be called intentional deception (deception based upon manipulation of belief states).
-All agents became silent when we allowed the individuals to be silent.
+In other words, individuals with new words can increase by making others respond with inappropriate reactions through misinterpreted words, which can be called functional deception, but not intentional deception (deception based upon manipulation of belief states).
+All agents became silent when we allowed individuals to be silent.
 In this case, they withheld information about food sources and thereby increased their fitness relative to others.
 We can call it another primitive form of deception.
 This type of deceptive behavior in nonhuman animals has been reported.
-In Chimpanzees, food calls are given by individuals at relatively large food sources (implying that the costs of increased feeding competition may be negligible) (Wrangham 1977).
-Also, in some species, the probability of calling in the context of food call is less than 100%, suggesting the possibility that individuals sometimes suppress their calls (Hauser 1996).
+In chimpanzees, food calls are given by individuals at relatively large food sources (implying that the costs of increased feeding competition may be negligible) [18].
+Also, in some species, the probability of calling in the context of food is less than 100%, suggesting the possibility that individuals sometimes suppress their calls [8].

-Fig. 10 Growth of linguistic diversity.
+Figure 5.
+Growth of linguistic diversity.

-The invasion of a silent population and the generation of linguistic diversity discussed in this paper are closely linked to the issue of the origin of altruism.
+The invasion of a silent population and the generation of linguistic diversity discussed in this article are closely linked to the issue of the origin of altruism [1].
 Food calls would appear to be altruistic in general, because those who announce their discoveries are essentially inviting increased food competition and, consequently, potentially decreasing their own access to food.
 Kin selection and reciprocal relationships are strong candidates for its explanation.
-It has been also reported that there is social pressure making individuals call.
-Individual rhesus who found food but failed to call and were detected by other group members received more aggression than individuals who called upon discovery (Hauser 1992).
-The result that the silent population disappeared when we reduced the maximum amount of food sources which individuals could obtain to half, might be a candidate for its explanation at the lowest level.
+It has also been reported that there is social pressure making individuals call.
+Individual rhesus who found food but failed to call and were detected by other group members received more aggression than individuals who called upon discovery [7].
+The result that the silent population disappeared when we reduced the maximum amount of food sources that individuals could obtain to half might be a candidate for its explanation at the lowest level.

-The effects of incorporating a learning mechanism into

-these models would be worth investigating, though we have focused on the evolutionary dynamics of the linguistic diversity in this paper.
+The effects of incorporating a learning mechanism into these models would be worth investigating, though we have focused on the evolutionary dynamics of the linguistic diversity in this article.
 It is clear that the effects depend on the adopted learning algorithm.
-If we would adopt a learning algorithm that uses the rewards in conversations as teacher signals in learning, and modifies the word-meaning relations gradually, the learning mechanism would be believed to simply accelerate the evolutionary dynamics observed in these experiments.
+If we adopt a learning algorithm that uses the rewards in conversations as teacher signals in learning and modifies the word-meaning relations gradually, we would expect the learning mechanism simply to accelerate the evolutionary dynamics observed in these experiments.
 However, the contributions of population size, resource restriction, and mutation rate to linguistic diversity could be rather complex.